 As tortoise breeders, we focus on using only the best breed stock to provide our customers with healthy, happy and active top quality specimens that are sure to please any turtle or baby tortoise enthusiast for decades to come.
 Our tortoises for sale online include nothing but 100% captive bred tortoise breed stock.

 The nicest reptiles for sale online

 CB has much more than just pancake tortoises for sale!
-We breed over 22 species of tortoise for sale including Red Foot Tortoises for sale, yellow foot tortoises for sale, leopard tortoises for sale, sulcata tortoises for sale, Hermann’s tortoise for sale, Indian star tortoises for sale, Burmese star tortoises for sale, Sri Lankan tortoises for sale, Greek tortoises for sale, Marginated tortoises for sale, Russian Tortoises for sale, Aldabra tortoises for sale, Burmese mountain tortoises for sale, and many other species of baby and adult tortoises for sale online.
+We breed over 22 species of tortoise for sale including Red Foot Tortoises for sale, yellow foot tortoises for sale, leopard tortoises for sale, sulcata tortoises for sale, baby Hermann’s tortoise, Indian star tortoises for sale, Burmese star tortoises for sale, Sri Lankan tortoise, baby Greek tortoise, Marginated tortoises for sale, baby Russian tortoise for sale, Giant Aldabra tortoise, Burmese mountain tortoises for sale, and many other species of baby and adult tortoises for sale online.

-Indian Star Tortoises for sale, as well as Sri Lankan Star Tortoises and Burmese Star Tortoise for sale, are the 3 main species of star tortoise for sale.
+Indian Star Tortoises for sale, as well as Sri Lankan Star Tortoises and Burmese Star Tortoise, are the 3 main species of star tortoise for sale.
 Looking for a star tortoise for sale?
-We have a fantastic selection of captive bred star tortoises for sale online, including Indian Star tortoises for sale, Sri Lankan Star tortoise for sale and Burmese star tortoise for sale online.
+We have a fantastic selection of captive bred star tortoises for sale online, including Indian Star tortoise for sale, Sri Lankan Star tortoise for sale and Burmese star tortoise for sale online.